-True form Angels.
+Angels' true forms.
 Physically, they (to each other) meet the descriptions of them in religious literature.
 People look at an angel in his true form have their EYES BURNED OUT.
-They inhabit human vessels to be able to interact with other humans safely however.
-It's notable that they're one of the few if not only creatures fitting the definition of an Eldritch Abomination in this series, as the other adversaries are almost all Humanoid Abominations.
+They inhabit human vessels to be able to interact with other humans safely, however.
+It's notable that they're one of the few, if not only, creatures fitting the definition of an Eldritch Abomination in this series, as the other adversaries are almost all Humanoid Abominations.

-Zachariah: My true form has 6 wings and 4 faces, one of which is a lion's.
+Zachariah: My true form has six wings and four faces, one of which is a lion's.

-Later averted as Ruby reveals that Lilith is the first demon, and also whenever Lilith posseses anyone other than a small girl
+Later averted as Ruby reveals that Lilith is the first demon, and also whenever Lilith possesses anyone other than a small girl.

 Dean himself dreams in a later episode of being entertained by two strippers, one in a naughty devil's costume, the other in an angelic one.
 Kind of tragic, considering Dean is basically soothing his depression from the knowledge that both Heaven and Hell are engaging in the Apocalypse with an escapist fantasy.
-When a friendly angel drops in, she says she didn't expect his dreams to be like this, and Dean is embarassed.
+When Anna drops in, she says she didn't expect his dreams to be like this, and Dean is embarrassed.

-Eternal Love: Don and Maggie Stark, powerful witches who have been together for centuries, feature in a season seven episode.
+Eternal Love: Don and Maggie Stark, powerful witches who have been together for centuries, feature in a Season 7 episode.
 They've been fighting, and ordinary people get caught in the crossfire.

-We learn in season 8 that in human life Crowly's mother was a witch.
+We learn in Season 8 that, in human life, Crowley's mother was a witch.
 He speaks of her in passing, but she did pass some of her magical knowledge on to him (which also explains how he came in contact with demons before becoming one himself), implying a close bond.

-Lucifer wants to wipe out all humanity and the demons, and turn the Earth into his own pristine Paradise.
-He does show affection for angels though, especially his three direct brothers, the other archangels.
-He begs his younger brother Gabriel not to turn against him and is on the verge of crying when he has to kill him, and his reunion with Michael is filled with mutual regret over what happened in the past, and Lucifer again tries to convince his older brother to stop fighting each other.
+Lucifer wants to wipe out all humanity and the demons and turn Earth into his own pristine Paradise.
+He does show affection for angels, though, especially his three direct brothers, the other Archangels.
+He begs his younger brother Gabriel not to turn against him and is on the verge of crying when he has to kill him.
+His reunion with Michael is filled with mutual regret over what happened in the past and Lucifer again tries to convince his older brother to stop fighting each other.
 Subverted when Gabriel and Michael both point out that he loves himself even more and is only going on a petty temper tantrum against God for creating humans, although his affection for his brothers appears genuine.

-Subverted when it's discovered the demon Crowley had a son, Gavin, who they were sure could be used as leverage against him.
+Subverted when it's discovered the demon Crowley had a son, Gavin, whom Bobby was sure could be used as leverage against him.
 Turns out they both despise each other.
-Crowley basically proclaims he couldn't care less what they did to Gavin and that he would even relish the idea of them tormenting his soul.
-His son then gets him back by betraying the location of Crowley's bones in hopes they could burn them.
+Crowley basically proclaims he couldn't care less what Bobby does to Gavin and that he would even relish the idea of him tormenting his soul.
+His son then gets him back by betraying the location of Crowley's bones in hopes that the Brothers Winchester could burn them.

 Crowley, being the chief Crossroads demon (and later King of Hell) has no problem with making deals with desperate humans for their souls, and will usually even twist the wording of the deals to his benefit.
 However, he will not have his "clients" killed so he can collect their souls sooner, as he explains to a lower demon who had been doing exactly that, before canceling all of the demon's deals and taking him away for punishment.